Jean-Baptiste Pussin

-Jean-Baptiste Pussin (1746–1811) was a hospital superintendent who, along with his wife and colleague Marguerite, established more humane treatment of patients with mental disorders in 19th-century France.
+Jean-Baptiste Pussin (1746–1811) was a French hospital superintendent who, along with his wife and colleague Marguerite, established more humane treatment of patients with mental disorders in 19th-century France.
 They helped physician Philippe Pinel appreciate and implement their approach which, together with similar initiatives in other countries, became known as moral treatment.

 Events

 Jean-Baptiste was born in 1746 in Lons-le-Saunier, France, where he worked as a tanner.

 In 1771 after being successfully treated for scrofula (tuberculosis of the neck) at Bicêtre Hospital, Pussin was recruited as a member of the hospital staff.
 In 1784 he attained the position of superintendent of the mental ward, and from 1786 was assisted there by his wife Marguerite.

 Pussin advocated a relatively humane treatment, engaged in psychologically-based work with patients, and maintained records regarding his empirical observations and therapeutic proposals.
 In 1793 he was visited at the Bicêtre by physician Philippe Pinel (1745-1826), who had just started work at the hospital.
 Pinel was impressed by Pussin's approach and the positive results he had achieved.

 In 1797, after Pinel had left, Pussin instituted a reform that permanently banned the use of all chains to restrain patients.
 Straitjackets continued to be used, however.
 Not long after Pinel was assigned to the Salpêtrière Hospital, he arranged to have Pussin move there with him, as a special assistant.
 Chains were then banned there also.

 In 1801 Pinel published his Treatise on Insanity, which describes their work.
 In 1809, in the second edition of the Treatise on Insanity, Pinel reports Pussin’s initiative to ban the use of chains.

 Jean Baptiste Pussin died in 1811.